eugenioamato/firebasecrudelauth/README.md

 ## Implementing Flutter-Web

 *The plugin cloud_firestore has a bug.
-It tries to request data to Firebase before initialeApp, and the error happens during the registration of the plugin.
+It tries to request data to Firebase before initializeApp, and the error happens during the registration of the plugin.
 So, the only way I found to make it work properly on Flutter-Web is to remove the cloud_firestore, and use the same commands found inside the plugin Firebase.
 This forces us to comment out the plugin in pubspec.yaml before working with web plugins.  * Inside pubspec.yaml, comment out this line adding an '#' before it: